anderssandstrom/e3-ecmcPlugin_Advanced/README.md

 ### void destructFnc(), optional
 This callback is called once when the plugin is unloaded.
 This is a good place to put cleanup code needed by the plugin module.
-If not used then set "ecmcPluginData.destructFnc=NULL".

 In this example plugin only a printout is made in this callback.

 ### int realtimeFnc(int ecmcErrorId), optional
 This callback is called once in each realtime loop (sync to ecmc).
 This is a good place to put any cyclic processing needed by the plugin module.
-If not used then set "ecmcPluginData.realtimeFnc=NULL".

 Parameters: ecmcErrorId: reflects the current errorstate of ecmc.